blake-mealey/mantle/README.md

 You also must ensure your API key has the required permissions.
 It must have the Place Management API System with the desired places added to it.

+If you are using the `templates` feature you will also need to provide a `ROBLOSECURITY` cookie via the `ROBLOSECURITY` environment variable.
+You can get the cookie from your browser dev tools on roblox.com.

 ### Manually save/publish a place to Roblox

 You can use the `save` and `publish` commands to manually save or publish a Roblox place file